dat-ecosystem/dat/usage.md

 # dat import

 you can pipe line separated JSON data into `dat import` on stdin and it will be stored.

-# dat init

-turns the current folder into a new empty dat store

 ```